IT25100728/IT1120_IP_Lab_02/README.md

 ### Question 2 (Tutorial 1 -- Q4)

 A rope is used to create a square fence.
-The length of a side of the square is known.
+The length of a side of the square is known (assume it is 10).
 Later this same rope is used to create a circular fence.

 Write a Java program to find the radius of the circular fence.